swanapole/insta/README.md

 ## Behavior Driven Development

-The program should display the explore page on load of the application:
+The program should display the homepage on load of the application:

 **Input Example:** On page load

-**Output Example:** Explore page with all latest photos from all users
+**Output Example:** home page with all latest photos from all users

-The program should navigate to sign up page when Sign Up is clicked on the navigation bar:
+The program should navigate to sign up page when the icons are clicked on the navigation bar:

-**Input Example:** Click on Sign Up on the navigation bar
+**Input Example:** Click on icons on the navigation bar

 **Output Example:** Redirected to the sign up page

-The program should navigate to the login page when Login is clicked on the navigation bar:

-**Input Example:** Click on Login on the navigation bar

-**Output Example:** Redirected to the login page

-The program should direct the user to their timeline page when logged in:
+The program should direct the user to the home page page when logged in:

 **Input Example:** Login as a user

-**Output Example:** Redirected to the timeline page with photos of users you follow
+**Output Example:** Redirected to the home page with photos of users you follow

-The program should navigate to the upload form when the upload icon is clicked on the navigation bar:
+The program should navigate to the upload form when the love icon is clicked on the navigation bar:

-**Input Example:** Click on Upload icon on the navigation bar
+**Input Example:** Click on love icon on the navigation bar

 **Output Example:** Redirected to the photo upload form